Matthew, also referred to as Levi, is the seventh person called by Christ to be one of his twelve apostles (Mark 2:14, Luke 5:27 - 29).

 The Apostle Paul, whose birth name was Saul, was born around 2 A.D.
 His father was a Pharisee (Acts 23:6).
 Although a Jew by birth, he was considered a Roman citizen.
 He received his education in Jerusalem by the well-known Pharisaic Rabbi Gamaliel (Acts 22:3).
 As a young man, he was a zealous Pharisee who persecuted the early Christian church (Acts 7 - 8).

-Paul's ministry ran from 33 to 68 A.D., during which he conducted at least five missionary journeys.
-See our fascinating list of 120+ Biblical people connected to the Apostle Paul!
+Paul's ministry ran from 33 to 68 A.D., during which time he conducted at least five missionary journeys.
+For more information please see our article dedicated to Paul.

 Peter (Cephas, Simon Peter)